 And you can usually get them at a fraction of the price of the new versions.
 That is especially true for clothes, books, appliances, furniture, and electronics.

-Buying things second-hand saves resources and prevents perfectly good items from going to landfill.
+It saves resources and prevents perfectly good items from going to landfills.

 Not only it saves money and the environment, but you can also find cool and unique items.